Audit Status

 - ReentrancyGuardTransient (EIP-1153) on all external entry points

-- Immutable configuration — operator conditions and fee calculators cannot be changed after deployment
+- Immutable configuration: deployment locks the operator conditions and fee calculators

 - 7-day timelock on protocol fee changes via ProtocolFeeConfig